Code-Institute-Submissions/vegan-project/README.md

 * The email field must contain the "@" symbol.
 Otherwise, the form cannot be submitted and it will show up this message: "Please include an @ in your email address"
 * If the send button is clicked but any of the form fields is empty, an error message will appear asking the visitor to fill all the fields.
 * I tried to submit an invalid email address and error message appears
+* As this project consists of Bootstrap, CSS and HTML only, the option to send the form it is available but not working, since Javascript would be needed for that and it does not make part of this project resources.
+However, if used, the form would actually be sent correctly.
 # Deployment
 The project was hosted in Github, manually from my PC as I used the 50h avalaible every month to use this program:
 I deployed them in the following way: